imgproxy/imgproxy.rb/README.md

 **Note:** `Imgproxy` will use the first applicable URL adapter.
 If you need to add your adapter to the beginning of the list, use `prepend` method instead of `add`.

-imgproxy gem provides adapters for ActiveStorage that are automatically added by `Imgproxy.extend_active_storage`.
+imgproxy gem provides adapters for ActiveStorage and Shrine that are automatically added by `Imgproxy.extend_active_storage` and `Imgproxy.extend_shrine`.

 ## Contributing